Weekly Worship Services

 If, in extenuating circumstances, students cannot attend the weekly services, they can put the love of Christ into action by giving an hour of community service for each required worship service.
 Contact Candace Sumner, the Mission and Outreach Coordinator at 731-352-6380 or email@example.com to identify local community service projects.
-To receive credit for service projects, students must complete a Service Project Log and return it to the Mission and Outreach Coordinator.
-Service projects must be completed during the semester for which Chapel credit is to be earned.
+To receive credit for community service, students must complete the Community Service Log and return it to the Mission and Outreach Coordinator no later than the Monday of final exam week.
+Community service projects must be completed during the semester for which Chapel credit is to be earned.

-If students choose not to attend the weekly services or participate in service projects, the final option is to donate $10.00 for each required worship service to Bethel service projects.
+If students choose not to attend the weekly services or participate in community service, the final option is to donate $10.00 for each required worship service to Bethel community service projects.
 If students do not meet the semester requirement, a $10.00 non-compliance fee for each required worship service will be the default option.
-All money collected will go towards Bethel service projects.
+All money collected will go towards Bethel community service projects.